Spinal Cord Stimulator Market Synopsis

 - Degenerative Disc Disease (DDD): The segment is expected to grow at the fastest CAGR owing to the rising prevalence of the disease.
 DDD affects 85% of Americans by the age of 50.

 - Others: Other conditions include angina, peripheral vascular disease, multiple sclerosis, spinal cord injury, and stump pain, among others.

 - Hospitals and Clinics: This segment held the largest market share in 2018.
-Hospitals and clinics are the primary point of care for treatment, which is expected to drive the market growth.
+Hospitals and clinics are the primary point of care for treatment, which is expected to drive the spinal cord stimulator market growth.

-- Ambulatory Surgical Centers: This segment is anticipated to register the fastest CAGR owing to the rising popularity of ambulatory surgical centers for carrying out surgeries in which the patient does not have to stay in the hospital for a longer period.
+- Ambulatory Surgical Centers: The spinal cord stimulator market segment is anticipated to register the fastest CAGR owing to the rising popularity of ambulatory surgical centers for carrying out surgeries in which the patient does not have to stay in the hospital for a longer period.

 - Others: This includes research and academic institutes, and specialty clinics, among others.